-Visit Prairie Dog Town.
+While you’re at Reptile Gardens, swing by and visit our Prairie Dog Town.
 Get down to prairie dog level in our underground bubble and watch these little furry creatures frolic and play!

 What is a Prairie Dog Town?

-Behavior: Social, but aggressive
+Behavior: Social, but Aggressive

 Prairie Dogs are highly social, but their relationships with each other change from season to season.
 In the spring and summer, they are usually relaxed, friendly, and affectionate.
 Fall and winter months can be full of drama - males often become aggressive and fight with each other.